The Project: Rebranding

 - Change is hard for people to accept, but approach those folks with grace and hear them out.

 There are two pieces of this project that really stuck out to us, making this project a Juicys winner.
 First, it’s so important to be strategic about branding changes.
 Often church leaders just say they need a new logo without intentionally thinking about how it reflects the church’s beliefs and culture.
 Heyward Street Church avoided the trap of looking at a logo as just a cool graphic.

 Second, Heyward Street Church busted through the old stereotype that good branding is just something for big churches.
 Every congregation has a unique story to tell and size doesn’t exempt anyone from sharing that with their community.
 This small church used best practices to create a final product that looks modern.

-Now that the logo work is done, Heyward Street Church plans on using their $1000 grant to redo their website to match the new branding.
+Now that the logo work is done, Heyward Street Church plans to redo their website to match the new branding.